ringlej/ptxdist/doc/environment.rst

 projects, too.
 So we can download the OSELAS.Toolchain bundle and build the required toolchain for the OSELAS.BoardSupport() Package.

-Building any toolchain of the OSELAS.Toolchain- is tested with PTXdist-.
+Building any toolchain of the OSELAS.Toolchain-\ |oselasTCNVendorVersion|  is tested with PTXdist-\ |oselasTCNVendorptxdistversion|.
 Pengutronix recommends to use this specific PTXdist to build the toolchain.
 So, it might be essential to install more than one PTXdist revision to build the toolchain and later on the Board Support Package